vanjohnson879/frontline-cloud-doc/content/reference/plugins/gitlab_ci/index.md

 ## Docker Hub coordinates

-The Action is [published on Docker Hub](https://hub.docker.com/r/gatlingcorp/enterprise-runner) with the following coordinates: `gatlingcorp/enterprise-action:1`.
+The Docker image is [published on Docker Hub](https://hub.docker.com/r/gatlingcorp/enterprise-runner) with the following coordinates: `gatlingcorp/enterprise-runner:1`.

 You can check out the latest releases available [from the GitHub project](https://github.com/gatling/enterprise-action/releases).
 You generally only need to specify the major version you want to use, currently `1`.